 Digital assets, when purchased and/or sold, may be subject to different taxes like income tax, sales tax, etc. For example, the metaverse allows users to buy virtual land and build settlements or purchase NFT versions of real-world objects needed to construct their world.
 The growth of Web3 has also created an opportunity for people from all over the world to work together on new business ventures with their own rules.

 The metaverse is giving rise to a blossoming layer of e-commerce, as it is called by Jeffery Saviano, which is already giving rise to taxable events.
-The speed and complexity of the metaverse are likely to increase the existing tax problems experienced by the digital economies.
+The speed and complexity of the metaverse are likely to increase the tax problems experienced by digital economies.

 A term of service (ToS) document sets rules that users must agree to to use your website, application, software program, etc. The umbrella of ToS covers multiple things including, but not limited to: